Content

 10.10Overview of Co-Op Live Arena within Eastlands masterplan

-12.00Walk to National Cycle Centre – In-field area
+12.00Walk to National Cycling Centre – In-field area

 12.15The origin of Sportcity: Transforming a derelict site to serve the needs of elite and community sport